izzyjere/v-sftp/README.md

 ## Maintenance and Contributions
 - Issues and PRs are welcome.
 Please include details about your environment and steps to reproduce problems.
 - Before submitting changes, run `go build` to ensure the project compiles and consider adding tests where possible.

+## Known Issues
+- Failure to open empty directories on WinSCP